-- When this is the case, housing and meal costs won’t be included in your College Bill.
-Instead, you will be responsible for managing and paying for expenses such as rent and meals.
-You will need to plan accordingly since these costs can vary depending on what your personal situation is…
+- When this is the case, housing and meal costs won’t be included in your college bill.
+Instead you will be responsible for managing and paying for expenses such as rent and meals.
+You will need to plan accordingly since these costs can vary.

-- will you be expected to contribute to rent and groceries?
-If so, plan to account for these expenses under Life Budget.
+- If you decide to live at home, will you be expected to contribute to rent and groceries?
+If so, plan to account for these expenses in your life budget.

-What is an “Emergency Fund”?
+What is an “emergency fund”?

 Do I really need to have an emergency fund?

-An emergency fund is optional but highly recommended.
+An emergency fund is optional, but highly recommended.
 We also encourage students to continue to search and apply for scholarships even while you are in college.

 Tip: The best place to keep an emergency fund is in a bank account.

 Our team interviewed 90 college students at different college campuses across the country.
 Here are some of their stories about times when they either used their emergency fund to get out of a tight situation or didn’t have an emergency fund and wished they had one.